socketio/socket.io-redis-adapter/README.md

 If you decide to supply `pubClient` and `subClient`, make sure you use [node_redis](https://github.com/mranney/node_redis) as a client or one with an equivalent API.

-If you supply clients, make sure you initialized them with the `return_buffers` option set to `true`.

-You can supply [ioredis](https://github.com/luin/ioredis) as a client by providing `messageBuffer` as the subEvent option.

 ### RedisAdapter